BenPaterson/dalton-tests/README.md

 # dalton-tests
 Trying some things out, test test

 COOL.
 Ok, create a layout in the index.html file where we can work.
 Lets say 960px wide, centered on the screen.
-Make two containers, on top of each other, 540px height.
+Make two containers (<div></div> containers are fine for now), on top of each other, 540px height.
 Pop a border and some padding between the containers.
 You should be able to google around and figure out all of this.
 Use CSS styles for the layout/padding/border.

 This is a good place to start for a boilerplate html template: